MV10/CommandLineSwitchPipe/README.md

 Zero by default, which disables the feature.
 If provided, the server will listen on the indicated TCP port.
 Anything received will be sent to the switch-handler delegate, and any response is sent back to the client over the same TCP connection.

 #### `Advanced.ThrowIfRunning`
 Typically, when the application is started without any command-line arguments, that instance will be the first one to start, and it just means the application's default settings should be used.
-If the application is started this way and there is already another instance running (it is able to connect to the other instance's named pipe server), the new instance will terminate.
-This determines whether the new instance simply exits, or if it throws an exception.
+If the application is started without switches and there is already another instance running (it is able to connect to the other instance's named pipe server), the new instance should terminate.
+This determines whether the new instance simply exits, or if it throws a `System.ArgumentException`.
 The default is true, an exception is thrown.
+If false, the library forcibly ends the process.

 #### `Advanced.PipeConnectionTimeout`
 The number of milliseconds to wait for a named pipe server to respond.
 This defaults to 100ms, but realistically even 10ms is typically adequate.